ladih/Candlestick-windows/README.md

 # Trade selection using machine learning and candlestick patterns

-This project explores the performance of machine learning models used for accepting or rejetcing trades, given a certain signal candle and historical candlestick data.
+This project explores the performance of machine learning models used for accepting or rejecting trades, given a certain signal candle and historical candlestick data.

-ses machine learning models to decide whether